People Who Always Keep It Together In Stressful Situations Do These 5 Things First, According To Experts

 Do your best to focus on the here and now, the present moment.
 Feel your body here and now.
 Look at the objects around you.
 Touch the table, coffee cup, or object in front of you.

-Do this, and take three deep breaths in your nose and out through your mouth.
+Do this, and take three deep breaths through your nose and out through your mouth.
 This helps your brain deactivate the fight or flight response, which is what causes the feeling of stress.

 —Cassady Cayne, Energy coach, healer